Cruise-Approved Biodegradable Urns: What to Expect

 -

-A biodegradable urn (no plastic, metal, wire, or non-degradable parts).
+A fully biodegradable urn (no plastic, metal, or wire parts).

 -

-Your biodegradability certificate (print or save it to your phone).
+Biodegradability certificate (printed or saved to your phone).

 -